- Online Services Calendars, Tentative Rulings...

 Name of person who received the citation and/or the vehicle listed on the citation

-If the proof does include the required information it will not be accepted by the clerk as proof of correction.
+If the proof does not include the required information it will not be accepted by the clerk as proof of correction.

 - Why should I go traffic school?